leonccao/OnlineJudge-Solutions/Leetcode/README.md

 ## 879. Profitable Schemes (Hard)

 Classic backpack problem.
 Regard number of people and profit as the two dimension volume limitation.

+## 904. Fruit Into Baskets

+### Corner cases

+1. Input maybe empty.
+2. Input may have only one tree.
+3. Input may have only one kind of trees.

+### Bugs

+1. [WA] After you clear one basket and put new fruit in, the new length should be the length of the subarray starting from last position of the eliminated fruit + 1 to the position now.

+### Solution

+#### Best Solution

+The algorithm seems like LRU.
+Use pointers to record the two kind of fruits in your baskets and their recently visited position.
+When you facing a new tree, first check whether you already got this kind of fruit in you basket.
+If the answer is yes, increase your length and update recently visited position of this kind (basket).
+If the answer is no, clear the basket with the oldest recently visited position and put the new fruit in.

+- Time complexity: O(n)
+- Space complexity: O(1)